qiskit-community/qiskit-experiments/CONTRIBUTING.md

 1. Create a stable branch for the new minor version from the release tag on the `main` branch
 2. Build and upload binary wheels to PyPI
-3. Create a github release page with a generated changelog
+3. Create a github release page with a generated changelog if changelog tags were used on pull requests.
+Usually, by hand we also edit in a top line to the GitHub Releases entry with a link to the documentation release notes page.

+After the release automation creates the stable branch, the following steps should be performed:

+1. Bump the version numbers in the `main` branch.
+This update can be done by running `tox run -ebumpversion` and then committing the resulting changes.
+2. Open and merge a pull request with the version bump changes.

 The `stable/*` branches should only receive changes in the form of bug fixes.
 If you're making a bug fix PR that you believe should be backported to the current stable release, tag it with `backport stable potential`.
 Producing a new patch releaes can be done just by adding a new tag to the `stabel/*` to trigger the release automation.

-After a new release is tagged and the automation runs, the version numbers in the `main` branch should be updated.
-This update can be done by running `tox run -ebumpversion` and then committing the resulting changes.